 In May 2004, Charter Holdco entered into a binding term sheet with Digeo Interactive for the development, testing and purchase of 70,000 Digeo PowerKey DVR units.
 The term sheet provided that the parties would proceed in good faith to negotiate, prior to year-end 2004, definitive agreements for the development, testing and purchase of the DVR units and that the parties would enter into a license agreement for Digeo's proprietary software on terms substantially similar to the terms of the license agreement described above.
 In November 2004, Charter Holdco and Digeo Interactive executed the license agreement and in December 2004, the parties executed the purchase agreement, each on terms substantially similar to the binding term sheet.
 Total purchase price and license and maintenance fees during the term of the definitive agreements are expected to be approximately \$41 million.
 The definitive agreements are terminable at no penalty to Charter in certain circumstances.
-We paid approximately \$0, \$10 million and \$3 million in capital purchases under this agreement for the years ended December 31, 2004 and 2005 and the three months ended March 31, 2006, respectively.
+We paid approximately \$0 and \$10 million in capital purchases under this agreement for the years ended December 31, 2004 and 2005, respectively.